 Rug Pulls, Pump and Dump, Etc

 When choosing crypto, always Do Your Own Research (DYOR) and be very careful in investing in crypto projects that might be dodgy.
-Some of the things that I do to minimize the risk of buying crypto that might be a possible rug pull/scam includes but not limited to:
+Some of the things that I do to minimize the risk of buying crypto that might be a possible rug pull/scam include but are not limited to:

 - Check the team behind the crypto project

 - Research their partnerships with other crypto projects or other companies

 - Check the Twitter accounts of those who are hyping up the token

 - Visit their own website and their social media accounts